ygs-code/ot-system-client/README.md

 npm  run  build:ssr:prod
 ```

-#### This command is used to start the SSR server start:server
+#### This command is used to start the SSR server start:ssr:prod

 ```
-npm  run  start:server
+npm  run  start:ssr:prod
 ```